bobcatzed/instamusic/README.md

 -----------

 To get started with the bookmarklet, go to the Bookmarklet tab and drag the *Listen Later* bookmarklet into your web browser of choice and put it in your bookmarks bar.
-Whenever you find some music you want to save and listen to later you can inow use the bookmarklet.
+Whenever you find some music you want to save and listen to later you can now use the bookmarklet.

 As of now it has support for some well known music sites, for example Allmusic, Pitchfork and Last.fm (for a full list of